 The blisters may take a few weeks to heal.
 It’s a long-term disease, so symptoms may be ongoing.
 Over time, your skin can harden or become red, scaly, and cracked.

 If you think you have dyshidrotic eczema, talk to your doctor.
-She may send you to a dermatologist, a doctor who specializes in skin diseases.
+They may send you to a dermatologist, a doctor who specializes in skin diseases.

 To diagnose dyshidrotic eczema, the doctor might: